Eleazer Hart House

-Eleazer Hart House is a historic home located at 243 Bronxville Road in the Cedar Knolls section of Southeast Yonkers, Westchester County, New York.
+Eleazer Hart House is a historic home located at 243 Bronxville Road in the Cedar Knolls section of Southeast Yonkers, Westchester County, New York, United States.
 It was built in 1788 and is a Federal period residence.
 The building incorporates an earlier tenant farmhouse dating from the Philipse Manor era (1684–1783) and most likely dates to about 1760.
 The older house is a 1 1/2-story, three-by-two-bay building on a stone foundation.
 The main house is five bays wide on the first floor and three bays on the second.
 It has a gable roof and is clad in wide shingles, painted white.
 Also on the property is a 1 1/2-story, gable-roofed barn.

 It was added to the National Register of Historic Places in 1982.